 In this work, after representing comprehensive DDI data and drug features, we used the template of recommender systems to design a novel algorithm.
 Although the prediction obtained by our algorithm was inspiring, overall performance could still be improved.
 So we investigated those incorrectly predicted DDIs.
 To prove the algorithm in practice we checked case-by-case of the model prediction, in the latest version of the DrugBank database.
-Observations and investigations led to the discovery of three reasons for wrong predictions:
+Observations and investigations led to the discovery of three reasons for wrong predictions, all of them related to differences between the version 4 and 5 of the DrugBank:

-1) The first is about removed interactions in DrugBank version 5 which are precisely labeled as DDIs in DrugBank version 4.
-For example, the old version of DrugBank records that Apraclonidine (DB00964) (also known as iopidine, is a sympathomimetic used in glaucoma therapy.) increases the atrioventricular blocking activities of Alprenolol (DB00866) and Bevantolol (DB01295), while the newer version removes them, so new research show they have no interaction.
+1) Removed interactions.
+Data was precisely labeled in DrugBanck version 4 is no longer labeled as such in version 5.
+For example, the DrugBank version 4 records that Apraclonidine (DB00964) (also known as iopidine, is a sympathomimetic used in glaucoma therapy.) increases the atrioventricular blocking activities of Alprenolol (DB00866) and Bevantolol (DB01295), while version 5 removes them.
+This represents a problem for new research as data show no interaction.

-2) The second one is about drug Pairs which are labeled as non-DDIs in DrugBank version 4, but in the current version, they are reported as DDIs.
+2) Drug Pairs labeled as non-DDIs.
+Some drug pairs labeled as non-DDIs in DrugBank version 4 drug, are reported as DDIs in version 5.
 For example, the pair of Valrubicin (DB00385) and Cyclosporine (DB00091), as well as the pair of Ergocalciferol (DB00153) and Calcitriol (DB00136) in the newer version of DrugBank, reports, Valrubicin (bladder cancer treatment drug) Increases the activity of the nephrotoxic drug Cyclosporine (A drug that suppresses the immune system with a special action on T-lymphocytes), while the combined therapy of Calcitriol and Ergocalciferol increases the risk or severity of adverse effects in the multiple-drug therapy.

-3) The last one refers to altering DDIs’ types, which are labeled as enhancive DDIs in DrugBank version 4, but in the current version, are labeled as degressive DDIs, and vice versa.
+3) Altering DDIs’ types.
+Labeled as enhancive DDIs in DrugBank version 4, are labeled as degressive DDIs in version 5, and vice versa.

 We expect that the SNF-CNN approach will be able to achieve better results in DDI prediction by a better dataset that has less missed or false information about drug pairs.
-For future work, it is recommended that drugs and their features always be collected from the latest version of DrugBank.
+For future research, it is recommended that drugs and their features always be collected from the latest version of DrugBank.

 Three-classes data is an attempt to improve expression and problem solving over two-classes data.
 However, three-classes data does not have sufficient biological significance and provides limited biological information.
 This means that predicting the type of DDI can be useful, but it is not clear at what stage of the pharmacokinetic or pharmacodynamic stages this DDI occurred.
 Therefore, it is suggested to collect datasets with degressive and enhancive labels from each of the pharmacokinetic and pharmacodynamic steps.
 In this case, more meaningful models in terms of pharmacology and machine learning may be designed and built.
 Results from these models will more important to pharmacists and will be more useful for further steps with human health aim.

+As future work, authors are also evaluating the possibility of extending the research by combining the results here presented with the results achieved within Smart4Health project regarding pharmacogenomics for personalized health [c] in order to study DDIs mechanisms in specific patient profiles and contribute for the development of personalized treatment schemes.

 Appendix